FabianSchuetze/EconPDEs.jl/README.md

 	- Asset pricing model with *long run risk* (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
 	- Asset pricing model with *heterogeneous agents* (Garleanu Panageas (2015), DiTella (2016))

+You can also use `solve` to solve a new model.
+You just need to write a few functions that specify the model.
+Examples can be found in the folder `src/models`.

 # `Ψtc` solves systems of PDES
 The function `Ψtc` allows to solve systems of PDEs + eventual algebraic equations.